-The purpose of the book is to enhance the bridges institutions can build between activities, functions, and programs which optimize student success.
-While the chapters cover a broad range of topics in academic and cocurricular learning, they also maintain a core focus on academic and student affairs.
+is to enhance the bridges institutions can build between activities, functions and programs that optimize student success.
+The chapters cover a broad range of topics in academic and cocurricular learning and experience while maintaining a core focus on academic and student affairs.

 The Sourcebook provides an outlet for the ever expanding body of knowledge within the higher education community of practice working to improve student success at our institutions.
 Our hope is that the Sourcebook will be a starting place for comprehensive discussion of current issues and practices on college and university campuses.

 We created this dynamic publication to grow over time in order to reflect the changing climate in higher education.
 To date, the book includes five parts, divided into 34 chapters and written by 70 higher education professionals.
 The Sourcebook may be purchased in individual chapters or parts, or you may select the full book.
 See Table of Contents and a Sourcebook Overview.

 This book is a cooperative effort made possible by the contributions of your colleagues.
 Just as they have shared with you, we hope you will consider sharing with them.